How to Get Rid of Roaches

 Getting rid of an existing cockroach infestation and keeping roaches out cover mostly the same steps so we will combine the two.

 Using electronic pest control (repellers) as the first step can help in getting rid of roaches.
-But with roaches, you will need to take additional steps.
+But with roaches, we strongly recommend that you take additional sanitation type steps.
+One of the keys is to take away any water and food sources like around the top sink area as well as under the sink.
+Make sure it’s dry.
+Fix any leaky pipes.

 Experts will tell you that sanitation is definitely one of the most important steps to getting rid of roaches, and preventing them as well.